codermdbellal/Medilap_Doctor/Readme.md

 ## Live Preview

-Check out the live preview of the portfolio website here:
+Check out the live preview of the MediLap website here:
 [**Live Demo**](#)

 ---

-## Sections of the FresFood Selling Website
+## Sections of the MediLap Website
 - **Home**
 - **About**
 - **Service**